A/N: Warning for brief mention of suicidal ideation, homelessness, and fantasy police brutality in this chapter

 “No.” He had to move on.
 He should be used to this by now.
 “I’m going to stay in Gallontea.”

 “Oh,” Dinara said.
 Roman pretended not to hear the relief in her voice.
 “What will you do?”

-Roman took a deep breath, met her gaze.
-“I have to do something about Unity.”
+Roman bit his lip.
+“I think I have to do something about Unity.”

 “I had to work for Unity, when I was their prisoner.
 The things I did for them shattered me.
 You’ve caught glimpses of the broken pieces, but you have no idea how bad it was.
 It took years for me to be whole again, and I’m still a badly-patched vase one shove away from hitting the ground and shattering all over again.
 When I finally got away from them, when I rebuilt myself, I was so focused on not letting them get near me again that I missed them doing the same harm to others.
-I was selfish, but I think I’m ready to help.”
+I was selfish, but I’m finally ready to help.”

 “Please be careful, Roman,” Dinara begged.
 “Don’t underestimate Unity.”

 “I won’t.”
-He took her hand in his own.
+He smiled at her, and it was almost genuine.
 “What about you?
 What will you do now?”

 “You should.
 You’d be amazing at it,” Roman said.
 “You shone at the Unity performance.”